 On or about November 21, 2019, the Howard County Board of Education (Local Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).

-On December 20, 2019, the Appellant, along with numerous other parents and concerned citizens, filed an appeal (Appeal) to challenge the Redistricting Plan.
+Multiple appeals were filed by parents, including the Appellants, and concerned citizens to challenge the Redistricting Plan (Appeal).